-- raise fees because the additional money is rebated to taxpayers.
-Amendment 59 - weakens this disincentive and thus is likely to result in an increase in the amount of - 3 fees charged to people.
+- the additional money is rebated to taxpayers.
+Therefore, Amendment ?? is likely to - 2 result in an increase in the amount of fees charged to people.

-Estimate of Fiscal Impact
+3 Estimate of Fiscal Impact

-Beginning in 2010, ten percent of the income tax collections deposited into the State Education Fund will be placed in a savings account.
+- Beginning in 2010, ten percent of the income tax collections deposited into the State Education Fund will be placed in a savings account.
 The savings account will receive an estimated \$46 million in 2010 and \$50 million in 2011.
 Money will be placed in the savings account each year until the account balance reaches a certain threshold amount.
-The savings account is expected to reach the threshold in 2023.
-Under current projections, no new money will be deposited in the State Education Fund from TABOR rebates during the next five years.
-The state is expected to deposit new money from TABOR rebates at some point in the future.

-Amendment 59 allows transfers of money to the State Education Fund above the state's yearly limit on spending for most state programs as long as certain other transfers for transportation have been made.
+The savings account is expected to reach the threshold in 2022.
+Under current projections, no new money will be deposited in the State Education Fund from TABOR rebates during the next five years. - Amendment ?? allows transfers of money to the State Education Fund above the state's yearly limit on spending for most state programs as long as certain other transfers for transportation have been made.
 Money is expected to be available for these transfers beginning in 2010.
-Any transfers will result in a dollar-for-dollar decrease in spending on transportation and capital construction projects.
+Any transfers would reduce spending on transportation and capital construction projects.